flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 as well.

 Follow the steps in
-[How to add Swift Package Manager integration to a project manually][manualIntegration].
+[How to add Swift Package Manager integration to a project][manualIntegration].

 In [Step 1][manualIntegrationStep1], list item 6 use your custom target instead of the `Flutter` target.